percona/everest-doc/docs/use/monitor_endpoints.md

 - Proactive issue detection and addressing opportunities
 - Continuous monitoring

+## The concept of namespaces in monitoring

+When you assign namespaces to a monitoring instance, it only determines which databases are authorized to utilize that monitoring instance.
+However, you cannot monitor specific namespaces.

+Each database can only be monitored by one instance, which means that the metrics for the database are only available to that instance.

+When monitoring k8s metrics with kube-state-metrics and victoria-metrics, adding a new monitoring instance will automatically trigger the VMAgent to push all k8s metrics to that instance.
+These are k8s metrics and not namespace metrics.

 ## Prerequisites

 To use monitoring in Percona Everest, you should have a PMM instance up and running.